 It was over in an instant.
 The female lay dead on the sand, her throat ripped out, the newcomer tearing at her flesh and, especially, the blood-filled food-bags on her chest with no less viciousness and ravening hunger.

 The strangers watched as, temporarily sated, their saviour looked up and then loped over to face them.
-He was an old male, the scars on his chest and belly nearly obscured by wrinkles, his eyes, bright and alert, surrounded by a dense network of fine lines.
+She was an older female, the scars on her chest and belly nearly obscured by wrinkles, her eyes, bright and alert, surrounded by a dense network of fine lines.

 A voice sounded in the visitors' heads, placed there by a mechanism which, worryingly, was still not fully understood and against which there appeared to be no effective defence or protection, at least at this close range.